levelfourtwenty/Link-Shortener/README.md

 # Link-Shortener
 The source code for my link shortener, written in PHP.
+Does not require Javascript.

 ## How to deploy